Poker Strategy 101 – How to Win in Poker More Often

 Of course, preflop hand selection is too complex to explain all at once, but we highly recommend looking at preflop hand charts and trying to memorize them to the best of your ability before you play.

-By knowing exactly which hands make sense to play from each position, you will already be well ahead of many of your opponents.
+By knowing exactly which poker hands make sense to play from each position, you will already be well ahead of many of your opponents.
 Once you master the preflop hand selection, make sure not to deviate from it much and try to play only the hands that are actually profitable to play from different seats.

-Some hands are worth playing in some positions, but are worth avoiding in others,
+Some hands are worth playing in some positions but are worth avoiding in others,

 making it critical you study the proper preflop ranges!